grantharper/recipe-websocket/README.md

 Run the main class `WebsocketApplication` and expose port 8080 over a network

-Pull up `localhost:8080` in a browser on your current machine and on a different device.
+Open `localhost:8080` and `localhost:8080/external.html` in a browser on different tabs, or even on different devices on the same network (you'll need the IP address if you do this)

-Connect both devices to the websocket with the connect button
+Click the next step button to advance to the next step of the sample recipe on the main recipe screen

-Enter a new step index and watch the recipe step appear on both devices
+Enter an arbitrary step index on `external.html` and click the update button.
+Watch the main screen update due to its subscription to the websocket endpoint

 ## Credit